Read time 4 minutes

 C:\Program Files\Microsoft\Exchange Server\V14\Mailbox Database\Mailbox Database.edb

-If the Administrator has changed the location of the database, then you should run the following cmdlet at Exchange Management Shell to get an actual location.
+If the Administrator has changed the location of the database, then you should run the following cmdlet in the Exchange Management Shell to get the actual location.

 Get-MailboxDatabase | fl Name,EdbFilePath,LogFolderPath

-After running the cmdlet, you will get the details of the name of the database, the entire location of the EDB file, and the transaction log file.
+After running the cmdlet, you will get the database details, like the name of the database, the entire location of the EDB file, and the transaction log file folder path.
 The transaction log file records all the activities performed in the database.

 Name : DB4321